lolibflat/Twitch-TTS-Bot/README.md

 <h1> Twitch text-to-speech chat bot</h1>

+To run the program, download the TTS_Bot directory, extract it and run the executable

 <img alt="app screen" src="https://github.com/lolibflat/Twitch-TTS-Bot/blob/main/tts%20bot.png">

 Insert your token, client ID and username to use the chatbot.